-This is a positive way to start the year – an article published in International School Magazine.
-Through the eyes of a globally mobile student, I investigate mobility’s impact on learning – and what schools can offer in support.
+Writing over at the International School Magazine, I take a look through the eyes of a globally mobile student to investigate mobility’s impact on learning – and what schools can offer in support.

 Educators, parents and students in an international school community, please read this article and forward it onto your colleagues, your children’s teachers and your teachers respectively.
 Let’s partner together to place globally mobile students in a position to succeed both inside and outside the classroom.

 Like most of the students in your classroom, I am a globally mobile kid.
 I have spent a significant portion of my developmental years living in at least one culture that is different from my passport culture.
 By the time I finish my international school education, I will have experienced more meaningful losses and separations than most people experience in a lifetime.
 Did you know that whilst living a globally mobile life comes with many benefits, it can also impact my learning?
 Please let me tell you about it and what you can do to support me, so that mobility does not inhibit my learning but enhance it.

 Moving is hard.
 I’m not the only one who thinks this.
 I’ve heard grown-ups say that moving is as stressful as death and divorce, and the hardest of all moves is repatriating.
 I’m not looking forward to that one!
 Researchers have recently confirmed my thoughts too: here are some examples.